ExpressLRS/Docs/docs/quick-start/receivers/configuring-fc.md

 - `serialrx_halfduplex` should be **OFF**; configure it with `set serialrx_halfduplex = off`.
 - Don't forget to use `save` once you're done setting these up.

+!!! important
+    Close your Flight Controller Configurator once you've set it up for ExpressLRS.
+Keeping it open could prevent the next steps from completing properly, particularly flashing via Passthrough.
+You must also unplug the FC from USB before proceeding to the next steps to refresh the connection.

 **Use the Navigation Menu to proceed to the Flashing Guides (under the section `Flashing Receivers`).**